CIBC-Internal/python/Doc/library/doctest.rst

    Set the :mod:`doctest` reporting flags to use.

-   Argument *flags* takes the bitwise-or of option flags.
+   Argument *flags* takes the :ref:`bitwise OR <bitwise>` of option flags.
 See section :ref:`doctest-options`.
 Only "reporting flags" can be used.

-   This is a module-global setting, and affects all future doctests run by module :mod:`unittest`:  the :meth:`runTest` method of :class:`DocTestCase` looks at the option flags specified for the test case when the :class:`DocTestCase` instance was constructed.
-If no reporting flags were specified (which is the typical and expected case), :mod:`doctest`'s :mod:`unittest` reporting flags are or'ed into the option flags, and the option flags so augmented are passed to the :class:`DocTestRunner` instance created to run the doctest.
-If any reporting flags were specified when the :class:`DocTestCase` instance was constructed, :mod:`doctest`'s :mod:`unittest` reporting flags are ignored.
+   This is a module-global setting, and affects all future doctests run by module :mod:`unittest`:  the :meth:`!runTest` method of :class:`!DocTestCase` looks at the option flags specified for the test case when the :class:`!DocTestCase` instance was constructed.
+If no reporting flags were specified (which is the typical and expected case), :mod:`!doctest`'s :mod:`unittest` reporting flags are :ref:`bitwise ORed <bitwise>` into the option flags, and the option flags so augmented are passed to the :class:`DocTestRunner` instance created to run the doctest.
+If any reporting flags were specified when the :class:`!DocTestCase` instance was constructed, :mod:`!doctest`'s :mod:`unittest` reporting flags are ignored.

    The value of the :mod:`unittest` reporting flags in effect before the function was called is returned by the function.